A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology

 \subsection{Formative Discussion Takeaways}

-We interviewed six radiologists and one senior radiology trainee (F1-F7) for an average of $6.8$ minutes after they quantitatively evaluated outputs from the MedSyn model\footnote{Additional details and results in supplemental materials.}.
-Ultimately, the formative discussions provided us with preliminary insights into radiologists' challenges and their perceptions of text-to-CT Scan GenAI.
-Participants imagined how T2I could augment education, training, and practice, but struggled to detail specific scenarios since many had never used a T2I model before.
-We also uncovered radiologists' challenges with current online resources, such as visualizing the exact pathologies they search for, the importance of visual comparative analyses, and their lack of exposure to T2I GenAI.
-These challenges inspire our selection of a user interface and design choices made with our GenAI plugin.
+We interviewed six radiologists and one senior radiology trainee (F1-F7) for an average of $6.8$ minutes after they quantitatively evaluated outputs from the MedSyn model in~\citet{xu2024medsyn}'s study\footnote{Provided in Appendix Section Formative Study}.
+Ultimately, the formative discussions provided us with preliminary insights into radiologists' challenges and their perceptions of the value of text-to-CT Scan GenAI in education, training, and practice.
+However, participants struggled to detail specific scenarios since many had never used T2I GenAI before.
+We also uncovered participants' challenges with current online resources, such as visualizing the exact pathologies they search for, the importance of visual comparative analyses, and lack of exposure to T2I GenAI.
+These challenges inspire us to integrate MedSyn into the medical imaging interface by~\citet{ohif_viewer}.